Questions on enrolling?

 Once you complete and submit a multiple-choice exam, you’ll receive your grade instantly.
 Out of the four answers provided, only one is correct, so it’s important to choose your answer wisely!
 After submitting your exam, you’ll be able to take a look at what you got right versus what you got wrong and use it as an opportunity to learn from your mistakes.
 If you plan on retaking your exam, just be aware that you may have different questions than your first attempt!

 Written assignments at JMHS are graded a bit differently than multiple-choice.
 Once submitted, it may take up to 10 business days for your assignment to be graded.
 Because there’s so much that goes into your assignment, an instructor will read each submitted element and will grade them based on the rubric that you’ll come across on the assignment page.
 An awesome perk of written assignments is that you’ll get personal feedback from the instructor letting you know what your strong points were and how you can improve.

 In order for you to pass your exam, you’ll need a score of at least 70% correct.
-You’ll also need to receive an average of 70% on all your exams in order to pass your class and receive credit.
+You’ll also need to receive an average of 70% on all your exams so that you pass your class and receive credit.

 Can I get help with studying, written assignments, or exams?